 - Eating at regular intervals and at the same time, keeps your metabolism sharp and blood sugar levels in range.

 There are many other hacks and tips, too numerous to post here, that when you start following them, naturally help you lead an orderly life.
 With your life in order, you’ll have fewer food drama and managing your weight may never even be an issue.

 3. Move more (at least 3 miles a day)

-The third habit is to move more.
-Department of Health and Human Services used to recommend at least 150 minutes of moderate intensity exercise a week but thanks to our ultra-convenient lifestyle, that’s no longer enough.
+The third habit you need to get on is to move more.
+The Department of Health and Human Services used to recommend at least 150 minutes of moderate-intensity exercise a week but thanks to our ultra-convenient lifestyle, that recommendation is no longer enough.
 The new recommendation is at least 3 miles a day.
+When it comes to exercise, one new habit everyone should master is just moving more!
+Moving more every day doesn’t require going to the gym every day or doing hardcore workouts.
+Just walking more will do.
+Use an app, Fitbit or another tracker to track how many steps you take per day and try to get in a minimum of 3 miles a day.

 Now that you have a more simplified plan, I hope you feel more confident that you can do this because, of course, you can!
 You can definitely learn to eat nutritiously, time your meals right and move more.
 Getting your life in order won’t be something that you can do overnight, so until you do, at least focus on those two things: walking more and eating real foods.

 Your desire to lose weight and look good may seem superficial, but it’s actually not.
 It can lead to an internal transformation too and so, totally worth working on.